alem-platform/sprint-sql/story02/where-warrior/README.md

 3. Employees in department_id `2` with salary less than `50000`
 4. Employees with position containing `'Lead'`

+**In all queries, select the employee's first name, last name, and position**

 ### Resources:

 - [SQL WHERE Clause](https://www.w3schools.com/sql/sql_where.asp)